The New Yorker.

-By Paul Goldfinger, MD, FACC
+By Paul Goldfinger, MD, FACC.
+Original post Sept.
+2023.

 “I swear to care for anyone who suffers, prince or slave.”
 Hippocrates.

 I find that the changes which are rapidly taking hold in healthcare may result in declining aspects of quality.
-I don’t want to be unfair, but often when I interact with the healthcare system I look around and find issues to complain about.
+I don’t want to be unfair, but often when I interact with healthcare I look around and find issues to complain about.

-It’s usually not a problem of technology or facilities—that has been remarkable, but it has more to do with basics that are the same now as 50 years ago when I started working as a doctor and it is now often about new management methods provided by corporate healthcare giants.
+It’s usually not a problem of technology or facilities—that has been remarkable, but it has more to do with basics that are the same now as 50 years ago when I started working as a doctor and it is now often about new management methods mandated by corporate healthcare giants.
 I read of one company in the midwest which owned 100 hospitals.

 These companies want to change everything.
 Sometimes the changes are innovative, but often they are about maximizing profit, leaving patients wondering “why?”
+And management medical decisions may not include input by physicians.

 Four of my favorite Monmouth County doctors have left practice early.
 At a national level, doctors are leaving medicine in droves, many suffering burnout, and most practicing doctors would not pursue medical careers again according to one survey.